AhmedNabil-hub/Online-Book-Store/README.md

   - can access from url: http://localhost:8080/book-store/dashboard.php
   - accessed by logged in users only
   - Has 9 pages:
-    - Main page: overview about data tables numbers and latest added users and books
+    - ** Main page **: overview about data tables numbers and latest added users and books
     - Books Table: data of all books from database and option to *delete* them
     - Books Form: form to add new book
     - Users Table: data of all users from database and option to *delete* them